 by Alexandra Sokoloff

-It's number one structuring tool of most screenwriters I know.
+It's the number one structuring tool of most screenwriters I know.
 I have no idea how I would write without it.

-Get a corkboard or a sheet of cardboard - or even butcher paper - big enough to lay out your index cards in either four vertical columns of 10-15 cards, or eight vertical columns of 5-8 cards, depending on whether you want to see your story laid out in four acts or eight sequences.
+Get a corkboard or a sheet of cardboard - or even butcher paper - big enough to lay out index cards (or stick Post-its) in either four vertical columns of 10-15 cards, or eight vertical columns of 5-8 cards, depending on whether you want to see your story laid out in four acts or eight sequences.
 You can draw lines on the corkboard to make a grid of spaces the size of index cards if you’re very neat (I’m not) – or just pin a few marker cards up to structure your space.
 I find the tri-fold boards that kids use for science projects just perfect in size and they come pre-folded in exactly three acts of the right size!
 Just a few dollars at any Office Max or Staples.

 Write Act One at the top of the first column, Act Two: 1 at the top of the second (or third if you’re doing eight columns), Act Two: 2 at the top of the third (or fifth), Act Three at the top of the fourth (or seventh).